rasmus-kirk/halo-accumulation/report/report.md

 of the scheme described in this document along with a rust implementation, both of which can be found in the project's [repository](https://example.com).

-The original paper had additional functions for generating prover and verifier keys, getting the public parameters and trimming input to fit the public parameters.
-I have chosen to omit these from the discussion below as these are fixed per-implementation.

 ## Prerequisites

 Basic knowledge on elliptic curves, groups, interactive arguments are